-You will find more details on the significant April meeting items after the break:
+You will find more information about the items on the September meeting agenda after the break: